 Joan Haworth Mentoring Fund

-As part of an experimental outreach program, CSWEP has minor funding available for co-sponsoring one-off mentoring events and experiences that are consistent with CSWEP’s mission.
+As part of an experimental outreach program, CSWEP has minor funding (most successful applications are less than $1K) available for co-sponsoring one-off mentoring events and experiences that are consistent with CSWEP’s mission.
 For example, in 2013 CSWEP provided supplemental funds to defray the travel expenses of multiple mentors to a pre-conference junior mentoring workshop at the 2013 Meeting of the Midwest Econometrics Group as well as contributed to a Speed Mentoring event organized by DC-Women in the Economics Profession.
 For full details on application criteria and to access the application document, click here.